Climate Change Indicators: Tropical Cyclone Activity

 Hurricanes, tropical storms, and other intense rotating storms fall into a general category called cyclones.
 There are two main types of cyclones: tropical and extratropical (those that form outside the tropics).
 Tropical cyclones get their energy from warm tropical oceans.
 Extratropical cyclones get their energy from the jet stream and from temperature differences between cold, dry air masses from higher latitudes and warm, moist air masses from lower latitudes.

 This indicator focuses on tropical cyclones in the Atlantic Ocean, Caribbean, and Gulf of Mexico.
 Tropical cyclones are most common during the “hurricane season,” which runs from June through November.
 The effects of tropical cyclones are numerous and well known.
 At sea, storms disrupt and endanger shipping traffic.
 When cyclones encounter land, their intense rains and high winds can cause severe property damage, loss of life, soil erosion, and flooding.
-The associated storm surge—the large volume of ocean water pushed toward shore by the cyclone’s strong winds—can cause severe flooding and destruction.
+The associated storm surge—the large volume of ocean water pushed toward shore by the cyclone’s strong winds—can cause severe flooding, erosion, and destruction.

 About the Indicator